K0V0/BandzoneAndroidUnofficial/README.md

 - [x] [SERIOUS] bug resuming band profile activity while playing track - player missing, if clicked, app crashes
 - [x] [IMPORTANT] coming back from band profile gives you at the start of list, something forces activity restart
 - [ ] performace during scrolling list first time, maybe glide library issue for loading files stored offline
+- [ ] [IMPORTANT] app loses connection and play only saved tracks after some time when phone screen off
+- [ ] [IMPORTANT] times on some tracks inaccurate (10-20x times, see band "Container")
+- [ ] set alphabetical ordering of saved bands
+- [ ] when changing mode from offline or vice versa and reloading activity, searcfield content deleted if something there
+- [ ] check the possibility to add next/previous band to player widget in bands list
+- [ ] ^ add as setting(s) if repeat band tracks, stop playing, play next band

 ## Devices tested & issues